kg4ydw/noacli/documentation/Readme.md

 from the first is cleared, but you can check the 'keep' box if you want to retain it for a short while (about two window fulls, adjustable).
-If you want to retain the output longer, press the dup button to pop the output to a qtail window, whether not the process has exited.
+If you want to retain the output longer, press the dup button to pop the output to a qtail window, whether or not the process has exited.

 Programs that emit single lines and exit, or emit single lines slowly